 SiteGround vs. DreamHost?
-Choosing the right web host can be unexpectedly difficult.
+Choosing the right hosting provider can be unexpectedly difficult.
 That’s why we are here to make your job easier by making these two Web hosts go head to head.
 All the information you need to make the right decision is outlined in this clear, concise and in-depth analysis of SiteGround and DreamHost.
 After the analysis of each feature, we’ll declare a winner and after the end of our comparison, you’ll have our verdict.
 And it will be backed up by raw data.
-Of course, you might choose to disagree with some of our conclusions, but we’d be backed up by data and experience, and you’d be wrong.

 We like getting the obvious and needless questions out of the way first.
 And the question of the most popular web host is one of such questions.
-Frankly speaking, both web hosts are immensely popular with more than 1.5 million domains hosted each.
+Frankly speaking, both SiteGround and DreamHost are immensely popular with more than 1.5 million domains hosted each.
 So, to make a needless question even more unnecessarily complicated, we cannot say for sure the most popular web host between these two.

-However, what we can say is that both Web hosts are really, really popular.
+However, what we can say is that both are really, really popular.
 If that helps.

 This should be one of the most important metrics to consider when choosing a web host.
 This is the core of any analysis and you should know just how much quality you’re getting by choosing one Web host over the other.

 There are some people who erroneously think that a few (or a moderate amount, at any rate) milliseconds of speed doesn’t matter.
 But it does.
 A slow website is unlikely to retain visitors and around 79% of online shoppers say they’ll stop shopping at a website if they have speed issues.
 So, if you want to make a living off your website, every single second matters.